Foxi352/homebridge-smarthomeng/README.md

 # homebridge-smarthomeng
 Homebridge plugin for SmartHomeNG.
-This is work in progress and all devices are supported.
+This is work in progress and not all devices are supported yet.

 ## Currently supported
 This plugin currently supports the following services (and characteristics):